zhufu/transporter/DESIGN.md

 Once the operator resolves messages 0-1 in the error log, it will be truncated and the system can resume processing under normal operations.

+### Log Compaction

+Every message in the system will remain in the commit log for a configurable period of time with a default of 1 hour.
+A process will handle compacting any old log segments up to the active log segment.

 ## Reader State

 When a reader sends a messages down the pipeline, it can define `State` associated with the message.